ronpowers8/WatsonAutoSubs/README.md

 a) Go to cloud.ibm.com and

     i.
 Generate a 1 time passcode by clicking top right corner -> Log in to CLI and API
-    // steps ii to iv are a copypaste from the IBM Cloud website (https://cloud.ibm.com/docs/speech-to-text?topic=speech-to-text-gettingStarted#getting-started-tutorial): ii.
+         # steps ii to iv are a copypaste from the IBM Cloud website (https://cloud.ibm.com/docs/speech-to-text?topic=speech-to-text-gettingStarted#getting-started-tutorial):
+    ii.
 From the IBM Cloud Resource list (https://cloud.ibm.com/resources), click on your Speech to Text service instance to go to the Speech to Text service dashboard page. iii.
 On the Manage page, click Show Credentials to view your credentials. iv.
 Copy the API Key and URL values.
+They are needed for step e) below

 b) From terminal, bang in